Stephan James (actor)

 Stephan James (born December 16, 1993) is a Canadian actor.
 After starring in a string of television series as a teenager, he rose to prominence upon winning a Canadian Screen Award for Best Actor for his role as track and field sprinter Jesse Owens in the 2016 film Race.

 In 2018, he starred in Barry Jenkins' acclaimed drama film If Beale Street Could Talk, based on the James Baldwin novel of the same name.
 Also that year, he portrayed Walter Cruz in the Amazon series Homecoming, for which he received a Golden Globe Award nomination.

-Early life
+Early life and education

-James was born in Scarborough, Ontario, which later became a suburb of Toronto.
+Stephan James was born in 1993 in Scarborough, Ontario, which became a district of Toronto in 1998.
+The middle child of three boys, he is the younger brother of actor Shamier Anderson, whom James credits with inspiring him to get into acting.
+His family is Jamaican.

 He graduated from Jarvis Collegiate Institute in 2011.
-The middle child of three boys, he is the younger brother of actor Shamier Anderson, who also plays Jesse Owens’ track rival Eulace Peacock in Race.
-James credits his brother Shamier as the person who inspired him to get into acting.
-His family is Jamaican.